 - Includes all mass shootings, including those not in public, which defies the idea of a mass public shooting.

-Concludes that mass shooting have remained relatively stable over time.
+Concluded that mass shooting rates remain relatively stable over time.

 Grant Duwe, Minnesota Department of Corrections, criminologist 10

 - Uses FBI Supplementary Homicide Reports for the core list, then media reports to provide details.

 - Excludes events related to other crimes (such as robberies gone wrong).

 Concludes that mass public shootings declined from 1999 to 2011, then spiked in 2012 (the year of the Sandy Hook Elementary School shooting), then returned to the mean of previous years.

 The one thing all of the studies agree upon is that

 mass public shootings are statistically rare

 - “One or more persons engaged in killing or attempting to kill multiple people in an area (or areas) occupied by multiple unrelated individuals.
 At least one of the victims must be unrelated to the shooter.
 The primary motive appears to be mass murder; that is the shooting is not a by-product of an attempt to commit another crime.”
 United States Active Shooter Events from 2000 to 2010, School of Criminal Justice, Texas State University, 2014 – published by the Federal Bureau of Investigation ↩